-10.2 Cooperator Approval Guide

-10.3 Authorization for Law Enforcement and Investigations Employees to Fly on Department of Justice (DOJ) and Department of Homeland Security (DHS) Aircraft
+10.2 Cooperator Approval Guide RESERVED 10.3 Authorization for Law Enforcement and Investigations Employees to Fly on Department of Justice (DOJ) and Department of Homeland Security (DHS) Aircraft

-Forest

-Washington

-1400 Independence Avenue, SW Washington, DC 20250

-File Code: 5300/5700 Route To:

-Date: May 20, 2013

-Subject: Authorization for Law Enforcement and Investigations Employees to Fly on

-Department of Justice (DOJ) and Department of Homeland Security (DHS)

-Aircraft

-To: Director, Law Enforcement and Investigations

-This letter will permit Forest Service (FS) Law Enforcement & Investigations (LEI) employees on official duty to fly aboard Department of Justice (DOJ) and Department of Homeland Security (DHS) owned and operated aircraft while performing joint law enforcement operations and coordinating missions with the respective agencies.

-Agreements with DOJ and DHS regarding joint law enforcement aviation operations should be used to provide overall operational requirements and procedures for all agencies.

-This letter specific to DOJ and DHS owned and operated aircraft used by FS LEI employees on official duty will meet the intent of FS Manual (FSM) 5704.9 which requires that all FS employees "shall fly only in approved government (refer to Government Aircraft definition in FSM 5705) aircraft flown by an approved pilot(s)."

-The FS law enforcement program has unique mission requirements and a need for close interagency coordination and cooperation with the DOJ and DHS.

-Field-level LEI employees are required to notify the Regional Special Agent-in-Charge and Washington Office employees the Director of LEI, when using this approval.

-The Director of LEI is responsible for ensuring overall employee safety under this exemption.

-This letter rescinds the Flight Authorization on Department of Homeland Security Aircraft letter dated May 20, 2008.

-/s/ James E. Hubbard

-JAMES E. HUBBARD

-Deputy Chief, State and Private Forestry

-cc: Robert A Baird, Dan Olsen, Ron Hanks, John A Nelson, Thomas A Cook, Tom Harbour, Ezequiel N Parrilla, Caleb A Berry

-America's Working Forests - Caring Every Day in Every Way
+Forest Service Washington Office 1400 Independence Avenue, SW Washington, DC 20250 File Code: Route To: 5300/5700 Date: May 20, 2013 Subject: ation for Law Enforcement and Investigations Employees to Fly on ent of Justice (DOJ) and Department of Homeland Security (DHS) To: Director, Law Enforcement and Investig ations on official Security (D will permit Forest Service (FS) Law Enfor duty to fly aboard Department of Justice (I MS) owned and operated aircraft while pe nating missions with the respective agencie DOJ) and Department of Homeland rforming joint law enforcement operations s with DOJ and DHS regarding joint law e vide overall operational requirements and official dut employees specific to DOJ and DHS owned and opera y will meet the intent of FS Manual (FSM, "shall fly only in approved government (re aircraft flown by an approved pilot(s)."
+5704.9 which requires that all FS y enforcement program has unique mission y coordination and cooperation with the DO • LEI employees are required to notify the H n Office employees the Director of LEI, w The Direct The Director of LEI is responsible for ensuring overall employee safety under this exemption.
+This letter rescinds the Flight Authorization on Department of Homeland Security Aircraft lette dated May 20, 2008.
+JAMES E. es E. Hubbard HUBBARD ief, State and Private Forestry A Baird, Dan Olsen, Ron Hanks, John A l Parrilla, Caleb A Berry Nelson, Thomas A Cook, Tom Harbour,